 Minimizes Pressure Ulcers

-This indicates the percent of residents that have had a pressure ulcer.
-Pressure ulcers are skin damage due to staying in the same position for too long.
+This indicates the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers are skin damage due to staying in the same position for an excessive period of time.

 Minimizes Serious Falls

-This indicates the percent of patients that sustained a fall resulting in major injury.
+This is the percentage of residents who sustained a fall leading to severe injury.